-We are required to assess goodwill and indefinite-lived intangible assets annually for impairment, or on an interim basis whenever certain events occur or circumstances change, such as an adverse change in business climate or a decline in the overall industry, that would more likely than not reduce the fair value below its carrying amount.
+We are required to assess goodwill and indefinite-lived intangible assets annually for impairment, or on an interim basis whenever certain events occur or circumstances change, such as an adverse change in business climate or a decline in the overall industry, that would more likely than not reduce fair values below carrying amounts.

-As part of our long term strategy, we may pursue future acquisitions of, or investments in, other companies or assets which could potentially increase our assets.
+As part of our long-term strategy, we may pursue future acquisitions of, or investments in, other companies or assets which could increase our assets.
 We are required to test certain of our assets, including acquired intangible assets, property, plant, and equipment, and equity investments without readily observable market prices, for recoverability and impairment whenever there are indicators of impairment such as an adverse change in business climate.
-Adverse changes in business conditions or worse-than-expected performance by these acquired companies could negatively impact our estimates of future operations and result in impairment charges to these assets.
+Adverse changes in business conditions or worse-than-expected performance by acquired companies could negatively impact our estimates of future operations and result in impairment charges to acquired assets.
+For example, during the fourth quarter of 2024, we recorded an asset impairment charge of \$28.1 million related to the intangible assets acquired as part of our acquisition of Epliluvac AB.
+If our assets are further impaired, our financial condition and results of operations could be materially and adversely affected.